• Skip to primary navigation

 Here are some other ideas on ways to eat your Instant Pot Meatballs:

-1. Meatballs over creamy polenta with warm crusty bread.
+1. Meatballs over creamy polenta with warm crusty bread or garlic bread.

 2. Meatball Sub Sandwich